Solo to the South Pole, Delivered by DHL

 Recent research by Women in Sport sought to determine when and why women become disengaged with sport.
 More importantly, they also looked into how “influencers” can positively impact girls’ belief systems around what they can achieve.
 It is clear from the research that children lack female role models and inspirational sports women’s stories.
 Therefore to inspire change, children must be presented with stories of women in sport overcoming adversity to achieve their sporting-goals.

-To encourage young children to continue to engage in sport as they grow up Jenny is planning to team up with Women in Sport and the Duke of Edinburgh Awards.
-She will embark on a UK-wide school tour to talk about her expedition and participate at school prize giving ceremonies.
+To encourage young children to continue to engage in sport and to enthuse them on Antarctica she will embark on a UK-wide school tour to talk about her expedition.
 Education is a paramount outcome for this expedition and the desire to achieve a new world record is to ensure maximum publicity on both Jenny’s fundraising efforts and her desire to inspire individuals to take on new challenges.

 Jenny has been in training for this solo attempt for the last two years and has participated in the world’s most renowned and toughest races as preparation.